Israel says Iran hid nuclear arms work

 Iran has also been accused of supplying weaponry to Lebanese Shia Muslim militant group Hezbollah, an enemy of Israel, and also smuggling arms to Palestinian militants.

-Mr Netanyahu vowed last year to stop Iran "establishing itself militarily in Syria".
+Mr Netanyahu has long vowed to stop Iran from strengthening its military presence in Syria.

 On Sunday night, a wave of unclaimed air strikes on targets in Syria reportedly killed a number of Iranians.